 Recently, I won life coaching sessions from Molly.
 Which (for me), seems as essential as daily viewing of sea otters on youtube before going to work (aka: ESSENTIAL LIKE OXYGEN).

 One of the assignments I have this week has been to write a love letter to myself.
 So naturally, I decided to pull a Hermoine Granger and share this.
 Because sometimes I like to paint myself with the ‘overachiever’ brush.
 It makes me feel sophisticated and grand- like Gwyneth Paltrow minus Goop (and a body that should go to prison because it’s KILLER).
-But mostly I wanted to share this so people …READ MORE
+But mostly I wanted to share this …READ MORE

 I’m not sure how it happened.